 The following is a list of four compelling reasons to seek advanced training in digital health communication:

 - Digital health is the future of health care.
-John Nosta’s article published in Forbes lists 10 factors explaining why he believes 2013 was the year of digital health.
+John Nosta’s Forbes article lists 10 factors explaining why he believes 2013 was the year of digital health.
 “It seems that the stars are aligned.
 These glimmers of facts, figures, innovation and needs are converging on the year 2013.”
 Google Glass was all the rage in 2013 offering myriad health care applications.
 The company’s recent acquisition of Nest and the unveiling of their contact lenses, has Google poised to break more new ground in 2014.
+Not to be outdone, Apple’s latest OS features health tracking functionality with an eye toward integrating with leading EHR vendors.

 - Effective communication is recognized as a critical digital health success factor.
 David Chase wrote an article for Forbes in the spring of 2012 suggesting that communication is the medical instrument of the future.
 “With healthcare representing nearly 20% of the economy, it is inevitable that communications will be a key driver as the tectonic shifts in healthcare shake out.
 Ushered in will be an array of new technology players similar to consumer and enterprise arenas disrupting ineffective and expensive communication methods of the past.”